Are endangered whales still in danger?

 Wed, Jun 23, 2010 at 12:30 PM

 Whales weren't always the big, globe-circling crooners we know today.
-Their ancestors were simple, deerlike land mammals, but they made a fateful move 50 million years ago: They returned to the ocean, where all life began, and seized on its open space and ample food to grow bigger, smarter, more musical and more migratory than any deer could hope for on land.
+Their ancestors were simple, deerlike land mammals, but they made a fateful move 50 million years ago: They returned to the sea, where all life began, and used its open space and ample food to grow bigger, smarter, more musical and more migratory than any deer could hope for.

 Whales ruled the seas like this until a few hundred years ago, when another group of land mammals started swarming into their surf.
 The newcomers were smaller and less seaworthy, but they made it clear the ocean wasn't big enough for both of them.
 For the first time since whales left dry land behind, their entire way of life was suddenly under siege from a deadly predator: people.